janKekanSan/jankekansan.github.io/pages/sona/la.md

 </details>

+This is exactly the same as having the preposition at the end of the sentence- so why would you use it?
+For style, for fun, maybe because it feels more clear!
+This is a choice you have more than anything else.

 <!-- We noted before that [la]{.tokipona} phrases often work like prepositions, even without the preposition itself.
 But for clarity, you can include the preposition itself in the [la]{.tokipona} phrase to the same effect!  -->
 <!---->